- Crowdfunding is about raising money, but you’ll have to invest in advertising in order to get those funds

 - A crowdfunding campaign has a lot of moving parts, and you need to keep track of everything in meticulous detail

 Your crowdfunding campaign’s make-or-break moment actually comes the second you click the button to launch.
 Whether you smash through your original goal and meet with wild success or watch the clock tick down without getting near your funding goal depends largely on the work you do before your campaign is ever launched.
 If you don’t plan out how to crowdfund, your campaign is doomed to fail.

 So what’s involved in planning your crowdfunding campaign?

 - Calculate Your Fundraising Goal

 Identify Your Crowdfunding Goal & Perk Pricing

-One of the most important things you need to do before you launch is to decide on what your crowdfunding goal should be.
+One of the most important things you need to do before you launch is to decide your crowdfunding goal.
 You want to know what your break-even number is, and then you need to decide your goal based on that.

 So how do you go about creating this goal?